Exerra/karen-bot-docs/users/supportedCrypto.md

 * Groestlcoin
 * Stellar

-... and their short versions (e.g btc, eth and so on)!
+... and their short versions (e.g BTC, ETH and so on)!

 You can search for those crypto currencies by typing `m!crypto [currency]` and you will get a beautiful embed with your results